 From July to November you can observe wildflower season and enjoy the striking array of native flowers.

 Visit the No1 Pump Station to learn about the incredible early engineering feat of pumping water nearly 600km from Mundaring Weir to the Goldfields.

-Suction tank Mundaring No.1 Pump Station
+Suction tank at Mundaring Pump Station